 Traditionally, a resilient organization has been established by creating redundancies throughout the supply chain.
 This means holding more inventory, having a diverse network of suppliers, maintaining low capacity utilization, and employing more workers.

-In the event of a disruption, the organization can easily bypass the affected unit and use the redundancy to service the customer without any compromise to the organization’s functionality.
+In the event of a disruption, the organization can easily bypass the affected unit and use the redundancy in supply chains to service the customer without any compromise to the organization’s functionality.

 Although redundancy can provide some breathing room to allow continued operation after a disruption, it has limited utility and is an expensive measure.
 A company must pay for the redundant stock, employees, suppliers, or extra warehouse space – spend which could otherwise have been invested into the growth and efficiency of the company.
 Often, maintaining such significant costs isn’t sustainable for a company in the long run.